Create your AI that knows when to say "I don't know." Try it on your data →

 Utility Function to evaluate RAG model performance

-Enhancing the performance of your RAG model in LLMs involves leveraging utility functions like get_retrieval_score().
-This function evaluates the effectiveness of the retriever by utilizing metrics such as Precision or NDCG (Normalized Discounted Cumulative Gain).
+You can evaluate RAG model performance with utility functions like get_retrieval_score().
+This function evaluates the effectiveness of the retriever with metrics such as Precision or NDCG (Normalized Discounted Cumulative Gain).

 By employing this function, you can efficiently fine-tune your retriever’s performance, ensuring it accurately retrieves the most relevant documents from the corpus.